Welcome to today's edition of the Rush 24-7 podcast.

 This from the Denver Post.

-Overland high school teacher who criticized President Bush capitalism and U.S. foreign policy during his geography class.
+Teacher caught in Bush rant, Overland High School teacher who criticized President Bush capitalism and U.S. foreign policy during his geography class, geography class.

-Now I know they don't teach geography, because I talk to high school kids.
+Now, I know they don't teach geography because I talk to high school kids.

-They don't know where, you know, they don't know you know what from a hole in the ground.
+They don't know where, you know, they don't know, you know what, from a hole in the ground.

 Now, what's interesting about this story is that a 16-year-old boy at Overland High School in this class, fed up with his teacher's left-wing political rants, Sean Allen, had an MP3 recorder.